Richard Lehoux: Fédération québécoise des municipalités

 Lehoux was a member of the Fédération québécoise des municipalités (FQM) from 2001 to 2017.
 He was the vice president from 2010 to 2014 and briefly served as interim president in 2012.
 He was elected as the FQM's president in 2014 and held the role until 2017.

 When the FQM founded the Mutuelle des municipalités du Québec (MMQ) in 2003, Lehoux served as vice president.
 He would also serve as MMQ president from 2017 to 2018.

 Federal politics

 Lehoux retired from municipal politics in 2017 to return to his dairy farm, but returned to politics in November 2018 as the Conservative candidate for the 2019 Canadian federal election in the Beauce riding, with the support (amongst others) of party leader Andrew Scheer.

 Lehoux was elected to Parliament following the 2019 election, unseating incumbent Maxime Bernier, who formerly held the seat for the Conservatives, but resigned to form the libertarian-right People's Party of Canada (PPC).
 He was re-elected in the 2021 election.

+On March 21, 2025, Lehoux announced that he would not run for re-election in the 2025 Canadian federal election.